hanhanwu/Hanhan_Applied_DataScience/README.md

     * [LightGBM offers good accuracy with built-in integer-encoded categorical features.
 LightGBM applies Fisher (1958) to find the optimal split over categories][122]
     * [You can also have categorical features as direct input][123], [but need to specify that as categorical type][124]
   * [10+ Built-in Categorical Encoding Methods][37]
+    * Target Encoder is a popular method, and [this paper][155] tells the drawbacks of target encoding for reducible bias, and indicating that using smoothing regularization can reduce such bias.
+[We can do smoothing regularization through the param here][156]
     * [Params for each encoding method][84]
     * [More descriptions of some of the encoding methods][85]
       * Base N creates less dimensions while represent the data effciently, if you choose the proper N